Market overview: Financial markets focus on US elections

 In percent

-The graphic shows the momentum of 12 major equity markets worldwide.
+The graphic shows the momentum of the major equity markets worldwide.
 Momentum compares the latest price level with the average figures from the past six months.
-Upward momentum on the equity markets in the industrial nations increasingly faltered in summer 2023.
-However, momentum has broadly returned to positive territory since November 2023 thanks to the strong stock market rally, even if this impetus has faltered slightly.
+Upward momentum on the equity markets in the industrial nations increasingly faltered in the summer of last year.
+However, momentum broadly returned to positive territory since November of last year thanks to the strong equity market rally.
+At present, momentum has declined appreciably for the majority of equity markets and remains in positive territory only for a minority.

 Source: MSCI